 Evaluation of a Probationer.

-Evaluation of a probationer may include student response, classroom observation, peer evaluation, supervisory evaluation, and self-evaluation.
+Evaluation of a probationer may include quarterly student evaluations, student compliments, student complaints, classroom observation, peer evaluation, supervisory evaluation, self-evaluation, committee work, and curriculum design.
 This evaluation must include performance against criteria established by the faculty/administrative unit and reviewed when a new probationer is hired.
 If the unit does not establish criteria, the unit administrator may establish the necessary criteria for evaluation of a probationer.
 The criteria must be reviewed and discussed by the Core Status review committee and may be revised to fit the needs of an individual probationer by the agreement of the committee.

 The Core Status review committee will be responsible for furnishing the probationer with appropriate performance criteria and objectives in written form, to include the methods of performance evaluation to be used.
 The committee will hold a minimum of one (1) quarterly review conference (excluding summers) with the probationer.
 The substance of these conferences will be recorded in written form and will be sent via administrative channels including the executive dean, if appropriate, to the vice-president or campus president.
 Observed areas needing improvement should be put in writing and discussed in conference with the probationer as soon as possible.
 A professional improvement plan intended to address these areas must be developed and reviewed by the committee.
 Both the committee and the probationer must be aware that the primary purpose of the committee, in addition to monitoring and evaluation, is to assist the probationer in meeting the requirements of assigned duties and in fulfilling the objectives set by the committee.